compiler-explorer/compiler-explorer/Roadmap.md

 CE will remain ad-free, open-source and non-commercial.
 There's no plans at all to add "freemium" content, despite the Patreon site where folks can help support the cost of running the servers.

-## 2019 goals

-With all this in mind, the tentative goals for 2019 are:
-- [ ] Design an API that can handle remote code execution and download needs
-- [ ] Implement remote execution UIs

 ## 2020 goals

 A clear goal for 2020 is to finally tackle small screen device support.